WSYX: History

 In 1987, Cincinnati financier (and future Cincinnati Reds owner) Carl Lindner acquired a majority of Taft's shares in a hostile takeover, renaming the company Great American Broadcasting, a subsidiary of his Great American Insurance Company.
 The manner in which the takeover was structured led the FCC to deem it to be an ownership change.
 As a result, WTVN-TV lost its grandfathered protection and could not be retained by Great American.
 A group of former Taft Broadcasting shareholders, led by Texas millionaire Robert Bass (who also participated in the hostile takeover), purchased WTVN-TV for their new company, called Anchor Media.
 The sale closed on August 31, 1987, and the new owners renamed the station WSYX that same day.
 The change was required as FCC rules at the time prohibited TV and radio stations with separate ownership in the same market from retaining the same base callsign.
 WTVN and WLVQ remained owned by Great American for several years.

-Anchor Media, who also purchased ABC affiliates WLOS in Asheville, North Carolina (in April 1987) and KOVR in Stockton, California (in January 1989, now a CBS O&O), was purchased by River City Broadcasting in 1993.
+Anchor Media, who also purchased ABC affiliates WLOS in Asheville, North Carolina (in April 1987) and KOVR in Stockton, California (in January 1989), was purchased by River City Broadcasting in 1993.
 River City was merged into the Sinclair Broadcast Group in 1996.
 Sinclair owned Columbus' Fox affiliate, WTTE, but could not keep both stations since the FCC did not allow common ownership of two stations in a single market.
 Sinclair kept the longer-established WSYX and sold WTTE to Glencairn, Ltd., owned by former Sinclair executive Edwin Edwards.
 However, the Smith family (Sinclair's founding owners) controlled nearly all of Glencairn's stock.
 In effect, Sinclair now had a duopoly in Columbus in violation of FCC rules.
 Sinclair and Glenciarn further circumvented the rules by merging WTTE's operations with those of WSYX under a local marketing agreement, with WSYX as the senior partner.